Skip to main content

 What Tags Are for in Qflow

-• These help you segment and filter guest lists for reporting, stats, or communications.
+• Labels for guests - Assign tags such as "VIP," "Press," "Backstage," or "Plus-One" to segment and filter your guest lists for reporting, stats, or communications.
 More information

 How to Apply Tags During Check-In

-• Once set, whenever a barcode is scanned, the selected tag(s) are automatically added to that guest’s profile.
+Once set, the selected tags are automatically added to each guest's profile on every check-in.
 More information

 How Tags Are Used Operationally

-• Filtering in the App: On the check-in app, you can filter the guest list by tags, so staff only see the relevant subset (e.g., only “VIP” guests or only people for a specific session).
+• Filtering in the app - Filter the guest list by tags so staff only see the relevant subset (e.g., only "VIP" guests or only a specific session).
 More information

 Advanced Tagging Options (Tag Trees)

-• Tag Trees let you build group ID tags in a hierarchical (parent‑child) structure, e.g. T‑shirts → Colour → Size.
+Tag Trees let you build Group ID Tags in a hierarchical (parent-child) structure, e.g. T-shirts > Colour > Size.
+More information

-• Granular segmentation: Nested tags let you precisely categorize guests or items - not just broad categories but more specific sub-groups.
+• Granular segmentation - Categorise guests or items beyond broad categories into specific sub-groups.

-• Reporting and filtering: Helps you filter guests or products by detailed dimensions (e.g., all guests who selected “T‑shirt → Blue → M”).
+• Reporting and filtering - Filter by detailed dimensions, such as all guests who selected "T-shirt > Blue > M."

 Did this answer your question?